Deep-learning-based prediction of Precipitable Water Vapor in the Chajnantor area: Results and discussion

-This indicates that LSTM model can predict a significant portion of the observed PWV in short timeframes (12 and 24 hours), suggesting the utility of the predictions for operational tasks sensitive to PWV conditions.
-The ability to predict PWV diminishes considerably at longer horizon times, potentially limiting its quantitative use for forecasts beyond one and a half day.
+This indicates that LSTM model can reliably predict a significant portion of the observed PWV in time frames of 12 and 24 h, suggesting the utility of these predictions for operational tasks at observatories sensitive to PWV conditions.